Feeling sleepy? Didn’t get enough sleep last night? If your answers are yes, you’re not alone.

 Why would color have an effect on you when your eyes are closed?
 Human-based researcher Deborah Burnett, a member of the American Academy of Sleep Medicine, has been studying cases to identify why color and light have such a strong effect on both our quality and quantity of sleep.
 She suggests that there is a process of getting to that deep restful stage — the time the body preps itself for sleep.
 During this preparation stage, our body uses its external or environmental cues, including color and light, to synchronize our biological rhythms to the earth’s 24-hour light and dark cycle.

-Getting a restful night’s sleep may depend on the color of your bedroom walls
+Getting a restful night’s sleep

 Looking for new color options for their hotel chain, Travelodge UK took a peek inside the bedrooms of over 2,000 participants.
-They concluded that the best quality sleep can be induced using color with blue being at the top of the sleep color chain.
+They concluded that the best quality sleep can be induced using color, with blue being at the top of the sleep color chain.

 Yellow and green also received high marks for creating a restful environment.
 The warm, life-giving quality of yellow is one of the things that make it a very healing hue.
 Green is a balance of both ends of the color spectrum.
 It evokes both warmth and coolness.
 A color ever-present in nature, it nurtures the body and soul.

-White, off-white and cream bedroom occupants are more likely to work non-stop and quite literally take their work to bed with them.
+White, off-white, and cream bedroom occupants are more likely to work non-stop and quite literally take their work to bed with them.

 Red is far too stimulating to induce sleep.
 However, one surprising finding from the study dispels the idea that those who share a red bedroom have more sex.
-They report making love only once a week as compared to a couple sharing a caramel colored room who on average engage in sex three times per week, more than any other color.
+They report making love only once a week as compared to a couple sharing a caramel-colored room, who on average engage in sex three times per week, more than any other color.

 Purple is a color associated with creativity because it can be mentally stimulating.
 However, this can make it difficult to quiet your mind.
 People with purple bedrooms reported sleeping the least, averaging just under six hours a night.